HernanRossi-Dev/champions-arena-api/README.txt

-#This project is in process of being refactored to use TypeScript and not launchable yet
+#This project is undergoing refactor to use TypeScript, server codebase complete working on tests

 --Dependencies--
     Node version 14+